the-company-tcus/docs/docs/_usage/api.md

   - **Required**.
   - The queries & parameters to request GitHub releases:

     - `owner`: The account owner of the repository.
-The name is not case sensitive.
+The name is not case-sensitive.
     - `repo`: The name of the repository.
-The name is not case sensitive.
+The name is not case-sensitive.
     - `page`: The page number of the results to fetch.
     - `perPage`: The number of results per page (max 100).